Bio: A scrappy, dance-oriented English duo, the Ting Ti...

 In August 2010, the Ting Tings offered a taste of their new material, premiering the single "Hands" -- which was mixed by Calvin Harris -- on BBC Radio 1 and officially releasing it that October.
 After extensive touring and over eight months recording in Germany and Spain, in March 2012 the Ting Tings offered their sophomore album, Sounds from Nowheresville, a collection of songs inspired by the exuberant freedom of the Beastie Boys' classic Paul's Boutique.
 Two years later, third album Super Critical surfaced.
 The set included the single "Wrong Club" and peaked just outside the Top 20 of the U.K. indie chart.

 For the next four years, the band remained quiet until resurfacing in early 2018.
 Their comeback single, "Blacklight," arrived unexpectedly that September and featured surprising drum'n'bass-influenced production.
-Their fourth LP, The Black Light, was released in October. ~ Stewart Mason & Heather Phares
+The song also worked as the title-track to their fourth LP, The Black Light, which was released that October.
+An even more stripped-down companion album, The Black Light (Manchester Version), followed in 2019.
+Heading into yet another period of relative inactivity, the Ting Tings returned in 2024 with the folky, acoustic single "Down" and "Danced on a Wire."
+A third single, the Fleetwood Mac-influenced "Dreaming" appeared in April 2025 just ahead of the duo's fifth album, Home. ~ Stewart Mason & Heather Phares